 Buckhorn Saloon and Museum

-Reanimating the spirit of the wild west, the Buckhorn saloon contains over 8,000 wildlife exhibits, wax effigies, horns and other western memorabilia.
-The saloon was opened in 1881 by a young Albert Friedrich, who soon discovered that many travellers in the wild west had little cash on them to pay for drinks and food.
-However, what they travellers did have were exciting and interesting artefacts collected on their travels and explorations.
-Friedrich started to accept the horns and skulls of various animals as payment, and so a great collection began.
-Mrs. Friedrich herself preferred to collect rattlesnake rattles in lieue of payment that she then used to create unusual artwork still on display at the saloon.
+In the true spirit of the Wild West, the Buckhorn saloon contains over 8,000 wildlife exhibits, wax effigies, horns, and other western memorabilia.
+The saloon was opened in 1881 by a young Albert Friedrich, who discovered that many travellers in the Wild West had little cash on them to pay for drinks and food.
+However, what they did have were interesting artefacts collected on their travels.
+Friedrich accepted the horns and skulls of various animals as payment, and so the great collection began.
+Mrs. Friedrich herself preferred to collect rattlesnake rattles in lieu of payment that she then used to create unusual artwork still on display at the saloon.

-Telephone: (210) 247-4000
+Telephone: (210) 247 4000